FEIS

 Natural Curled or Straightened Hair or KSID-Approved Wig

-KSID-Approved Headpiece
+KSID-Approved Headpieces

 LEVEL ADVANCEMENT